 We highly recommend the use of the following packs to help develop your child’s arithmetic and problem-solving skills within the examination context of King’s College School’s 13+ Pretest maths test:

 To further develop your child’s Verbal Reasoning abilities ahead of King’s College School’s 13+ Pretest entrance examination, we suggest that you make use of the following packs that cover all of the key question types:

 Get 10% off orders over £60 and 20% off orders over £200.
 Use the code eppdiscount at checkout.

-Our practice tests aim to show what sort of questions were included in King’s College School, Wimbledon 13+ past papers.
+Our practice tests aim to show what sort of questions were included in King’s College School, Wimbledon 13+ entry past papers.
 The information provided about King’s College School, Wimbledon was believed to be correct at the time of publishing.
 However, please be aware of future changes.
 We advise you to contact the school directly if you are unsure of anything.
 School contact details are provided within the post.